exograph/exograph/README.md

 When introspection is on, an interactive page is served at `/playground` by default; this is adjustable through the environment variable `EXO_PLAYGROUND_HTTP_PATH`.
 The GraphQL endpoint accepts requests at `/graphql` by default; this is also adjustable through the environment variable `EXO_ENDPOINT_HTTP_PATH`.

 **Note**
-If you change the treesitter grammar source file, `cargo watch` doesn't seem to pick up the change, so you need to run the non-watch version.
+If you change the tree-sitter grammar source file, `cargo watch` doesn't seem to pick up the change, so you need to run the non-watch version.

 5. Run unit and integration tests